zhangzhongjun/VFSSSE/README.md

-# FAST/FASTIO
+# VFSSSE

-Implementation of verifiable forward secure SSE scheme
+Implementation of Verifiable Forward Secure SSE scheme

+fast: the implementation of the scheme proposed in "Forward Private Searchable Symmetric Encryption with Optimized IO Efficiency"

+sophos:

 # Pre-requisites
 C++11, Crypto++, RocksDB and gRPC